Theoretical Physics & Quantitative Research

 Alongside my PhD, I worked in the Model Risk Management team at Morgan Stanley, Mumbai (2025).
 My role included validating financial models across domains such as Market Risk RWA and Prudent Valuation, as well as contributing to AI/ML model validations.
 This involved extensive diagnostic testing, sensitivity analysis, benchmarking, and outcome analysis.

 Before my PhD, I completed an MSc in Physics (2017–2019) at IIT Delhi, where I developed a strong interest in theoretical physics and worked on nonequilibrium statistical mechanics for my master's thesis under Prof. Rahul Marathe.
 Prior to that, I earned my B.Sc.
-(Hons.) in Physics (2012–2014) from Bangabasi College, where I was introduced to programming and computational approaches in physics, which shaped my long-term research interests in optics and condensed matter physics.
+(Hons.) in Physics (2012–2014) from Bangabasi College.

 Beyond academics, I am deeply passionate about history, photography, and exploring historical places.
 These pursuits complement my scientific curiosity and give me new perspectives on culture, time, and human creativity.